 In 1921, Miquel Salvadó i Llorens died and bequeathed the Grand Hotel d’Espagne to his nephew, Josep Simón I Salvadó.
 However, Josep Simón was too distracted to operate the business, since his various public responsibilities in his hometown of Puigcerdà often kept him away from Barcelona.
 He appointed Josep Gaspar I Bulbena to be the manager of the establishment in 1927.
 Gaspar subsequently elevated the hotel’s prestige over the next few years, even hosting numerous travelers amid the exciting Barcelona International Exposition.
 Unfortunately, the effects of the Great Depression and Spanish Civil War abruptly ended this period of prosperity, which forced the Grand Hotel d’Espagne to experience years of decline.
 Then, when Josep Simón i Salvadó died in 1939, the hotel passed onto his nephew, Manel Simón i Carrasco, who subsequently sold the structure to La Industrial Hotelera SA.
 It proceeded to heavily modify the building’s historical façade, as Modernisme architecture had become unattractive throughout Barcelona.
 The hotel continued to see its fortunes decline over the following decades, where it faced an uncertain future.
 In 2004, however, Condes Hotels assumed the responsibility of managing the building.
 Inspired to preserve its rich history, the company undertook a comprehensive restoration that sought to thoroughly restore the hotel back to its former glory.
 Thanks to its tireless efforts, the building’s beautiful Modernisme-style architecture once again stood prominently throughout El Raval.
 Operating as the “Hotel España” today, this fantastic historic hotel has been a member of Historic Hotels Worldwide since 2021.

-Unfortunately, Barcelona fell to the marauding tribesmen around the beginning of the 5th century, specifically to an ethnic group known as the “Visigoths.”
-But the Visigoths only held onto the city for only a short time when the Moors conquered the region in the early 700s.
-Existing as part of the much larger Al-Andalus for the next few decades, the site became a battleground between the Arabs and the Christian Franks on the other side of the Pyrenees.
-Louis the Pious—a son of the legendary Frankish emperor Charlamagne—eventually drove the Moors out of Barcelona in 801, making the city the new seat of power for the newly created Hispanic March.
+Barcelona fell to the marauding tribesmen around the beginning of the 5th century, specifically to an ethnic group known as the “Visigoths.”
+But the Visigoths only held onto the city for a short time, with North African Muslims conquering the region in the early 700s.
+Existing as part of the Islamic Al-Andalus state for the next few decades, the site became a battleground between the Arabs and the Franks on the other side of the Pyrenees.
+Louis the Pious—a son of the legendary Frankish emperor Charlamagne—eventually drove the Moors out of Barcelona in 801, making the city the seat of power for the newly created Hispanic March.
 Subdivided into a number of feudal domains called counties, the Hispanic March functioned as a buffer zone that protected the rest of the Frankish kingdom from any possible Arab retaliations.
-Over time, the rulers of the Hispanic March gradually grew their domain to the south and west, with the County of Barcelona emerging as main administrative unit.
-Then, in 1137, the County of Barcelona merged together with the Kingdom of Aragon, which created the much larger—and significantly more powerful—“Crown of Aragon.”
-Barcelona subsequently emerged as the primary seaport for the Crown of Aragon, especially after the new kingdom conquered a number of additional territories across the Mediterranean.
+Over time, the rulers of the Hispanic March gradually grew their domain to the south and west, with the County of Barcelona emerging as the main administrative unit.
+Then, in 1137, the County of Barcelona merged together with the Kingdom of Aragon, creating the much larger—and significantly more powerful—“Crown of Aragon.”
+Barcelona subsequently became the primary seaport for the Crown of Aragon, especially after the new kingdom conquered a number of additional territories across the Mediterranean basin.
 Great wealth soon flowed into the city, transforming it into one of Europe’s most prestigious metropolises.

-Barcelona nonetheless lost a significant amount of its power following the Crown of Aragon’s absorption into the new Kingdom of Spain in 1492.
+But Barcelona lost a significant amount of its influence following the Crown of Aragon’s absorption into the new Kingdom of Spain in 1492.
 Furthermore, the rise in Spain’s transatlantic trade with its overseas colonies throughout the 16th and 17th centuries further deteriorated the city’s might.
 In protest, Barcelona’s inhabitants sought to liberate themselves from Spain, even going as far as to back rival claimants to the throne during the tumultuous War of Spanish Succession.
-Barcelona’s fortunes improved dramatically once the Industrial Revolution began spreading across Western Europe, though.
-Many factories debuted in the city, making Barcelona one of Spain’s major industrial centers at the height of the Victorian Age.
-But localized industrialization came at a price, as the city’s living conditions plummeted for the working-class population.
-As such, Barcelona soon became the center for a beautification movement closely related to the philosophical idea of “Modernisme,” which sought to both modernize Catalan society while also celebrating its unique cultural heritage.
-Many new gorgeous buildings opened as a result, giving the city a marvelous appearance that still defines it today.
+However, Barcelona’s fortunes improved dramatically once the Industrial Revolution began spreading across Western Europe.
+Many factories debuted in the city, making Barcelona one of Spain’s major industrial centers by the height of the Victorian Age.
+This localized industrialization came at a price though, as the city’s living conditions plummeted for the working-class population.
+Barcelona in turn became the center for a beautification movement closely related to the philosophical idea of “Modernisme,” which sought to both modernize Catalan society while also celebrating its unique cultural heritage.
+Gorgeous buildings bearing novel designs opened as a result, giving the city a marvelous appearance that still defines it today.
 In recent years, Barcelona has developed a robust tourism industry energized by its distinctive history and culture.
-It’s fascinating historical landmarks—such as Casa Batllò, Hospital de la Santa Creu i Sant Pau, and the Santa Maria del Pi—attract thousands of visitors in particular.
-Few places are truly better for a memorable cultural heritage experience than this wonderful, historic city.
+It’s fascinating historical landmarks—such as Casa Batllò, Hospital de la Santa Creu i Sant Pau, and the Santa Maria del Pi—have particularly attracted thousands of visitors every year.
+Few places are truly better for a memorable cultural heritage experience than this wonderful historic city.

 The Hotel España exists today as a Cultural Asset of Local Interest in large part because of its connections to the cultural phenomenon and artistic movement known as “Modernisme.”
 The idea of “Modernisme” was born at a time when all of Catalonia was undergoing a significant cultural transformation due to the Industrial Revolution.
 Factories quickly proliferated across the region, making every urban settlement appear devoid of character.
 Furthermore, most of the residential buildings that opened for the new factory workers were often constructed very poorly, leaving the inhabitants to survive in awful living conditions.
 Alarmed, regional architects yearned to create newer structures that could provide a better quality of life for Catalonia’s industrial working class.
 But this desire to craft a new, socially conscious cityscape gradually coalesced with the larger philosophy of “Modernisme,” which called for Catalonians to develop a modern, yet distinctive native identity.